ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

 ![quantum_transport](/images/quantum_transport.png)

-### Lead-Free Perovskite Solar Cells
+### 4. Lead-Free Perovskite Solar Cells
-*High-efficiency perovskite tandem solar cell, offering a sustainable alternative to lead-based designs*
+*4.1 High-efficiency perovskite tandem solar cell, offering a sustainable alternative to lead-based designs*
 <details>
   During the early stage of my Ph.D. before moving on to work with topological materials and spin models, I worked on numerically simulating solar cells and their optimization.<br>